-Under the supervision of the Child Development Services (CDS) Manager, Site Supervisor and Center Directors are responsible overseeing the daily operations of a high-quality classroom and child development program.
-Site Supervisor/Center Directors will ensure active Parent, Family and Community Engagement (PFCE) and coordinate on-site services provided by specialist, consultants, health care provides, early child care professionals and coaches.
-In smaller centers, with a staff of no more than ten staff members, Site Supervisors may also be required to provide child development services in a classroom setting.
+Under the supervision of the Child Development Services (CDS) Manager, Site Supervisor/Center Directors are responsible for overseeing the daily operations of a high-quality classroom and child development program.
+In smaller centers, with no more than ten staff members, Site Supervisors will also be responsible for providing early learning anc care in a classroom setting.
 Center Directors will be employed to oversee larger and/or multiple smaller sites.
-Site Supervisor/Center Directors will supervise and provide direction to teachers and other site-based direct services staff that supports a coordinated approach to service delivery that ensures the health and safety of staff, children and families in accordance with the Head Start Program Performance Standards (HSPPS), State of California Department of Education (CDE), Community Care Licensing (CCL), Child-Adult Care Food Program (CACFP), HIPPA and other related regulations.
+Site Supervisor/Center Directors will supervise and provide direction to teachers and other site-based direct services staff that supports a coordinated approach to service delivery that ensures the health and safety of staff, children and families in accordance with the Head Start Program Performance Standards (HSPPS), State of California Department of Education (CDE), California Department of Social Services (CDSS), Community Care Licensing (CCL), Child-Adult Care Food Program (CACFP), Health Insurance Portability and Accountability Act (HIPAA) and other related regulations.

 - Oversee the daily functions of childcare center(s) and provide direction and supervision of staff that supports high-quality child development services and ensures healthy and safe learning environments.

-- Supervise and provide direction to Teachers, Assistant Teachers, Teacher Aides, Interns, and coordinate on-site services provided by Early Childcare Specialists, Family Childcare Advocates, and Family Advocates.
+- Supervise and provide direction to Teachers, Assistant Teachers, Teacher Aides, Interns, Early Child Care Specialists, Family Child Care Advocates.